All flight path maps/Chennai to Kuala Lumpur

 The Bay of Bengal is prone to convective cloud in monsoon season (June–September).
 The Andamans may be partially obscured, but KL's approach is typically clear enough.
 Andaman visibility is a bonus, not a guarantee.

-What is the best side of plane for Chennai to Kuala Lumpur?
+What is the best side for Chennai to Kuala Lumpur?